-A prolonged decline in the price of the Common Shares could result in a reduction in the liquidity of the Common Shares and a reduction in the Company's ability to raise capital.
+The liquidity of the Common Shares is limited which can result in a reduction in the Company's ability to raise capital.
 As a significant portion of the Company's operations will probably be financed through the sale of equity securities a decline in the price of the Common Shares could be especially detrimental to liquidity.